Money Tips Everyone Needs to Know But Weren’t Taught

 There’s no minimum spend, no need to manually select items, just scan in any receipt from any store, and it’ll automatically reward you.

-Be sure toon us when you use promo code REWARD before scanning your first receipt!
+Be sure to grab 2,000 welcome points on us when you use promo code REWARD before scanning your first receipt!

 6. Invest as Early as You Can